Genetic-Strictness/Autobahn/README.md

 ## Build and Run

 Autobahn uses [stack](https://github.com/commercialhaskell/stack) to build and run.
-It has been tested with [stack lts-7.2](https://github.com/fpco/lts-haskell/blob/master/lts-7.2.yaml).
+It currently builds with [stack lts-14.6](https://github.com/fpco/lts-haskell/blob/master/lts-14.6.yaml).

 Build with

 ```
-> stack init --solver
-> stack setup
 > stack build
 > stack install
 ```

-For newer versions of GHC, `stack init` may fail to resolve the necessary packages, in which case you will need to initialize with `stack init --solver --install-ghc`.

-WARNING: Autobahn will overwrite the original source of your project.
-You should copy or clone your project into a fresh / temporary directory.
+WARNING: Autobahn will overwrite the original source of any project you point it at.
+You should copy or clone your project into a fresh / temporary directory before running Autobahn on it.

-Then run the executable with e.g. (assuming `$HOME/.local/bin` is in your PATH):
+Once you have done this, run the executable with e.g. (assuming `$HOME/.local/bin` is in your PATH):

 ```
 > cd test/hello